 I’ve used various web hosts over the years.
 SiteGround, Host Gator, WPX hosting and of course Bluehost.
-Blue Host has now grown and become the number one recommended web host by WordPress and in this review, I’m going to explain why I recommend them in my tutorials.
+Bluehost has now grown and become the number one recommended web host by WordPress and in this review, I’m going to explain why I recommend them in my tutorials.

-But how good is this shared web host?
+How good (and bad) is this shared web host?
 That’s what I’m going to share with you in this honest Bluehost review.

 Bluehost Review Summary